 While most of us are not familiar with the term “Oxidative Stress” , this process can be occurring in our bodies at any time, contributing to a wide range of physical problems, including neurodegenerative diseases like Alzheimer’s or Parkinson’s as well as chronic fatigue syndrome and even certain types of cancer.
 Medical specialists point out that oxidative stress may also be responsible for accelerating the aging process.
 So what is “Oxidative Stress”?
 To explain it simply, oxidation is a chemical reaction that can produce free radicals, in the body.
 This leads to chain reactions that may damage cells.
 Oxidative stress results from too much oxidation; or when there is an imbalance between our body’s production of free radicals and the ability of our body to counteract, or detoxify, the harmful effects of those free radicals through neutralizing agents known as antioxidants.
 Basically, an antioxidant is a molecule that inhibits the oxidation of other molecules.
 Less oxidation going on in your cells means less chance for the diseases triggered by oxidative stress.

 The human body produces antioxidants naturally, and we can intake antioxidants by consuming specific foods, including fruits, vegetables, nuts and berries.
 But sometimes the number of antioxidants our bodies and our diets produce are not enough to neutralize or block the activity of free radicals—and the free radicals win.
-Now there is research-based evidence that Cannabidiol-rich oil extracted from hemp (CBD oil) may have value as a nantioxidant.
+Now there is research-based evidence that oil extracted from Cannabidiol-rich cannabis (CBD oil) may have value as a nantioxidant.